amoe/acceleratedcpp/notes.md

 The first example creates an alias cout in side the block beginning while(k!=n) But the alias only exists in the scope of that block.
 So std::is still required here.
 It's useful to see that `using` is a regular scoped statement.

+## CH3 - Working with batches of data

+SO I presume that this will be about vectors.